 For example, if one employee has to deliver an important report within 24 hours but has a backlog of 72 hours’ worth of work, the end result will most likely be subpar.
 Worse, still, he might not even be able to finish it at all.
 However, if he were to collaborate with someone else, chances are the report will be delivered with plenty of time to spare.

 A strong team environment is essential for the success of any business, especially during difficult and challenging times when team members will help and rely on each other for support and guidance.
 This allows them to remain focused on the goal and they can complete projects more efficiently.
-Conversely, a stressed-out individual with a heavy workload working alone is at risk of becoming overwhelmed and making bad and costly decisions, as well as burning out.
+Conversely, a stressed-out individual with a heavy workload working alone is at risk of becoming overwhelmed and making bad and costly decisions.

 Two heads are better than one, and this is especially true in the workplace.
 Teams are better able to produce more creative, innovative and practical solutions to problems than someone working alone.